ethanimproving/Family-Ideas/Money/Houses/Renovation Skills/Appliences/Security Cameras.md

 Cost: $285

+Wyze cameras are attractive because they seam to be the more popular compared to blink, cheaper compared to Arlo.
+The downside is that with an SD card, the only recording option available is a continuous stream, so you have to find out where the events are.
+The upside is that if you want to record a time-lapse, or work on the yard, you don't wave to piece the videos together.

 ![](https://i.imgur.com/c4k4FIR.png)

 # Blink Bundle

 Cost: $265

-No 4k cam, but you save about $120 by eliminating SD cards compared to Wyze.
-I do like the Sync Module.
-I'm going to say Wyze is the winner on this because of the choppy 10 second clips you get with Blink.
+No 4k cam, but you save about $120 by eliminating SD cards compared to Wyze. ==I do like the Sync Module.== I'm going to say Wyze is the winner on this because of the choppy 10 second clips you get with Blink.

 | Model | Price |
 |--------------------------------------------------|----------|